 As well as celebrating our distinct geometric structure and visual language, this year DESIGN Canberra will emphasise the ephemeral nature of a festival.
 ‘A design festival is by its nature an ephemeral intervention.
 Because of its temporary existence, we can widen boundaries, energise spaces and places, change perceptions, and look closely or with new eyes at our surroundings.
 The ephemeral unlocks novel opportunities for experimentation, transformation, problem solving and imaginative possibilities,’ said Coghlan.

-Although details are being kept under wraps for now, DESIGN Canberra has invited a leading architect to design an ephemeral architecture installation at an iconic Canberra site.
+DESIGN Canberra has invited a leading architect to design an ephemeral architecture installation at an iconic Canberra site.
 Following on from the success of Jodie Cunningham’s ‘We Dance Together’ in Civic Square for the 2017 festival, we will also be inviting designers to create graphic interventions in high profile locations throughout the city centre.

 Organisers have heeded the call from DESIGN Canberra’s 2017 keynote speaker, New York Times design critic Alice Rawsthorn, to take seriously design’s responsibility as an agent for positive change in society.
 We hope to include in the 2018 program a public dialogue about the role and impact of design on the community, and how design can make life better.